 6—Take a nice HOT BATH every night, adding one to two quarts of HYDROGEN PEROXIDE per bath.
 Soak for 20 to 30 minutes.
 Hydrogen peroxide kills virus through the permeable membrane that is your skin, and has no untoward effects on the skin or anything else (e.g., it’s not going to bleach your hair).
 Plus the heat of the bath in and of itself will have you sweating out toxins.

 Alternative: A few drops of organic tea tree oil or eucalyptus oil in the steamy water works very well, too.
-And if you have no ginger or oils, just plain steaming water will help you decongest.
+And if you have no ginger or oils, just plain steaming water will help you decongest as it kills virus.

 8—In cases of laryngitis, a drug store product called Glyco-Thymoline is helpful in restoring one’s voice ASAP.
 It’s the gargle of choice for opera singers — and slam poets — for whom the show must go on no matter what.